- What is the Working Holiday Visa?

 - Digital photograph.

-When you are filing the application, you will see a section called ‘Letter of Explanation’.
+When you are filing the application for this temporary working visa, you will see a section called ‘Letter of Explanation’.
 If some of the required evidence does not arrive before the application deadline, there you can explain why you did not include it.

 If you are not sure what documents to submit with your application or you need help gathering them, seek assistance from our immigration lawyers.
 They will help you prepare a complete portfolio of evidence confirming your eligibility for the visa.